fousa/troops/README.md

 ### Debug

 There is also a `--log` argument that helps you debug if there are problems with your build.
 The betabuilder gem generates some folers & outpur files that are always removed by troops unless you specify the `--logs`argument.

+    * build
+    * build.output
+    * pkg

 With the arg these remain inside your project folder.

     troops deploy production --log

+When you finished debugging you can just throw away the generated folder & files or run the following command to do it for you:

+    troops clean

 ## License